Shopify Review 2023

 - Fraud Protection: Shopify Payments provides its suite of advanced fraud and chargeback prevention features.

-Shopify stores that use Shopify Payments are also eligible to add additional payment options to their checkout page.
+Shopify stores that use Shopify Payments are also eligible to add additional payment options to their checkout pages.
 The first is a special integration with a buy-now-pay-later service (BNPL), Affirm.
-BNPL options are becoming increasingly popular, and if you’re not already offering one, this could be your chance to add BNPL to your checkout options with a seamless integration.
+BNPL options are becoming increasingly popular, and if you’re not already offering one, this could be your chance to add BNPL to your checkout options with seamless integration.

 The second payment option available to Shopify Payments users is Shop Pay, an expedited checkout option that allows merchants to save their billing and shipping information across Shopify websites, thus drastically simplifying repeat purchases on your site.
-Both the BNPL and accelerated checkout offered via Shop Pay are secure for merchants and for customers.
+Both the BNPL and accelerated checkout offered via Shop Pay are secure for merchants and customers.

 Selling On Multiple Sales Channels With Shopify

-All of Shopify’s plans allow you to sell on Instagram, Facebook, TikTok, Amazon or eBay, through Messenger, and with Buy buttons.
+All of Shopify’s plans allow you to sell on Instagram, Facebook, TikTok, Amazon, or eBay, through Messenger, and with Buy buttons.
 You can also take advantage of Shopify’s own POS system or a third-party POS on higher-level plans.

-Does Shopify Offer Buy Buttons?
+Shopify Buy Buttons?

 You can add a Buy Button sales channel in your Shopify admin and then create buy buttons for a product or a collection.
 Just copy the automatically generated code and plug it into the webpage or post where you want the button to appear.
 Before you place the button, you can customize its appearance and functions.